FromTheMountain/project-computational-science/README.md

 ## Map editor
 Using the map editor we can create our own environment with the following map attributes:
 - AIR
+-- Acts as a medium for the fluid.
 - WALL
+-- Causes fluid to bounce back.
 - INLET
+-- Creates a rightward flow of fluid.
+Velocity is set according to u_lb.
 - OUTLET
+-- Causes fluid to 'exit' the domain.
 - INFECTED
+-- Spawns particles.
 - SUSCEPTIBLE
+-- Eats particles.

 ## Authors